gyudisanyi/compare_sounds/README.md

 # compare_sounds v.0.0.0.7345

-This is a React/NodeJS+MySQL app <a href="https://cs.sanyi.space/"> living </a> in composed AWS dockers.
+This is a React/NodeJS+MySQL app <a href="https://cs.gyudisanyi.hu/"> running </a> in a containerized environment, hosted at AWS.
 A personal project as a proof to myself and those interested of what I can do now.

 Also quite a lot of fun to use.
 Might even be useful.